Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Brine Line Is Disconnected

 Water enters the brine tank through a brine line, and this line is controlled by a float valve (also known as a safety float) that automatically regulates the water flow.
-Similar to wafts in toilet tanks, it stops the flow of water once there’s enough water inside.
+Similar to floats in toilet tanks, it stops the flow of water once there’s enough water inside.

-The Safety Float Control Is Malfunctioning
+3. The Safety Float Control Is Malfunctioning

 Safety Float Control